markfinger/python-js-host/README.md

 [opinionated JavaScript layer](https://github.com/markfinger/js-host) which runs persistent and performant environments built for easy configuration.

-[In development](#usage-in-development), a [manager process](#jshostmanager) is provided to reduce your integration overheads.
+In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to reduce your integration overheads.
 The process runs in the background and spawns environments which your python process uses.
-Once your python process no longer needs the environment, the manager stops the environment and cleans up after itself.
+Once your python process no longer needs the environment, the manager automatically cleans up after itself.

-[In production](#usage-in-production), the same codebase is used to connect to environments which you can easily spawn under a supervisor.
+In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily spawn under a supervisor.